15 Best AI Coding Tools in 2026: The Definitive Comparison

 Pricing: Free (limited), Pro ($20/month), Business ($40/user/month).

-- AI Agent in Jupyter: Runs directly within Jupyter Notebook and JupyterLab, understanding cell execution order and variable state
+- AI agent inside Jupyter: Runs directly in Jupyter Notebook and JupyterLab, with awareness of cell execution order and variable state

 # Describe what you want, RunCell handles the rest: